gvwilson/sensibleadventures/coriandel/coriandel.md

 He nodded and tucked it back into his satchel.
 "He's saluting you," he said without looking up.

 I glanced down at the *umram*'s sandy floor.
 Yes he was.
-I kissed the back of my right hand, as he'd told me other bravos ladies' did, then lowered it slowly to my lap.
+I kissed the fingertips of my right hand and waved, as he'd told me other bravos ladies' did.
 Eyes as dark as midnight pools...
 Oh, this was going to be complicated.

 -----